cpage-pivotal/cf-mcp-client/a2a-integration-design.md

 This design document provides a comprehensive plan for implementing A2A client functionality in cf-mcp-client.
 It follows the existing architectural patterns, uses modern Angular and Java constructs, and adheres to Material Design 3 guidelines.

-**Next Steps**: Proceed with Phase 3 implementation (Backend Controller: A2AController with /a2a/send-message endpoint).
+**Next Steps**: Proceed with Phase 5 implementation (Frontend Agents Panel: AgentsPanelComponent with agent display and message dialog integration).